Jhajhpuri Kalan

-Jhajhpuri Kalan is a village in the Mungeli district of Chhattisgarh State, India.
-It is located 3 km away from the sub-district headquarter Lormi, 29 km from the district headquarter Mungeli, 68 km from Bilaspur, and 130 km from the state capital Raipur.
+Jhajhpuri Kalan is a village in the Mungeli district of the State of Chhattisgarh, India.
+It is located 3 km away from the sub-district headquarters at Lormi, 29 km from the district headquarters at Mungeli, 68 km from Bilaspur, and 130 km from the state capital, Raipur.
 The village is administered by a Sarpanch, an elected representative of the village.

 Demography

-As of 2011, Jhajhpuri Kalan has 780 houses and a population of 3,313, comprising 1,662 males and 1,651 females, according to the Census India report published in 2011.
-The literacy rate in Jhajhpuri Kalan is 53.15%, with 65.82% of males and 40.40% of females being literate.
-The village has 640 children aged 0-6, making up 19.32% of the total population.
+As of 2011, Jhajhpuri Kalan had 780 households and a population of 3,313, comprising 1,662 males and 1,651 females, according to the Census of India report published in 2011.
+The literacy rate of Jhajhpuri Kalan is 53.15%, with 65.82% of males and 40.40% of females being literate.
+The village has 640 children aged 0-6 years, making up 19.32% of the total population.
 The average sex ratio in Jhajhpuri Kalan is 993, which is higher than the Chhattisgarh state average of 991.
 The child sex ratio is 1,032, exceeding the Chhattisgarh average of 969.